 For the segment, we made teriyaki salmon with cauliflower rice, a recipe from the American Heart Association.
+The full recipe is below.
 Salmon is rich in omega-3 fatty acids, an essential nutrient for heart health.
 In addition to the salmon recipe, Dr. Bolton shared other foods that are good to eat for heart health including fruits, dark green leafy vegetables, fish, whole grains, nuts, legumes, seeds, berries, and to limit meat consumption.

 Teriyaki Salmon with Cauliflower Rice